abdulrsf/nft-preview-card-challenge/README.md

 # nft-preview-card
-Greetings,

-This is a challenge that was given to me by Frontend Mentor.
+A challenge that was given to me by Frontend Mentor.

-It is a simple NFT card preview using HTML5 and SASS (Compiled to CSS3).
+A simple NFT card preview using HTML5 and SASS (Compiled to CSS3).